The following post is from Prerna of The Mom Writes: Five Ways to Have a Stress-Free Workday Morning

-With the end of our daughter’s summer holidays and the start of our new home business, our morning routines needed to change to make it easy and stress-free for all of us.
+With the end of our daughter’s summer holidays and the start of our new home business, our morning routines needed to change to make it easy and stress-free for all of us, especially the workday morning.

 Having a home business means that while you don’t have to technically leave for work, you still have to start your mornings on the right foot so that you get work done while taking care of the home as well.

-It means managing your time and priorities in such a manner that you don’t end up feeling burned out in the evening or overwhelmed in the morning itself.
+It means managing your time and priorities in such a manner that you don’t end up feeling burned out in the evening or overwhelmed in the morning.

 Ask me how I know that!

 While I’ve written earlier about how I work to make my mornings both productive and positive, that was before we had a full-fledged business running out of home.
-With an increased workload, we had to put a few systems in place to ensure that our mornings start smoothly and lead into days that are happier, organized and stress-free for all of us.
+With an increased workload, we had to put a few systems in place to ensure that our mornings started smoothly, leading to happier, more organized, and stress-free days for all of us.

 1. Write Your Work Schedule the Night Before